 Biking/Hiking: Almost 5 miles of trails in the Coyote Ridge area.
 There is a self-guided Nature Trail and an Orienteering Trail available.

 Boating: Most type of boats permitted – motor boats, kayaks, canoes, sailboats.
 Water/body contact sports like scuba diving, water skiing and swimming are prohibited.

-Camping: Yes, 9 campgrounds, 349 sites; $16/site/night for non-electric sites and $20/site/night for electrical hookups offered in Rocky Ridge campsite.
-There are a nice variety of sites to choose from.
+Camping: Yes, 9 campgrounds, 335 sites; both non-electric sites and electrical hookups offered in Rocky Ridge campsite.
+There are a nice variety of sites to choose from including 25 backcountry campground sites that are hike or boat in only.
 Reservations